Wahaj Ali: Media image

 Ali has established himself as one of the leading Urdu television actors.
 Dawn noted, "The fact that all his different avatars have been so well-received is testament to his talent."
 Something Haute noted, "Wahaj Ali's choices and the credibility they have amassed, have played a pivotal role in positioning him right at the top of the artistic food chain."
 He has been placed in Hello Pakistan's HOT100 list, in the "Trailblazers" category.
-Ali has received the "Sexiest Heartthrob" title at Hello Magazine Awards in 2023.
+Ali received the "Sexiest Heartthrob" title at Hello Magazine Awards in 2023.
 He serves as an ambassador for a number of brands such as Head & Shoulders and 7 Up.